anon12315124384u89/A-Taxonomy-of-HTML5-Canvas-Bugs/README.md

-This repository contains data used in the paper `A Taxonomy of HTML5 Canvas Bugs` submitted to TheWebConf2022.
+This repository contains data used in the paper `A Taxonomy of HTML5 Canvas Bugs`.

 Our methodology for data collection is detailed in the paper.